How to Deal With MAP Violators And Map Violations - Tips & Tricks

 From Basic to Advanced - Learn What the Experts Know About Brand Violators

 Hi, I'm Emmanuel.
-I work with brands ranging from small health shops to billion dollar camera companies, helping them remove the most stubborn of unauthorized sellers.
+I work with brands ranging from small health brands to billion dollar camera companies, helping them remove the most stubborn of unauthorized sellers.
 I take care of your minimum advertised price map.
 I'll be glad to guide you on your journey as you clean up your marketplace, once and for all.

 Online Brand Protection, minimum advertised price map and map enforcing on Amazon, Walmart, or many of the other major marketplaces can be both a complex and simple process.
 On one hand, there are multitudes of details that are important to know to get a strong grasp on your marketplace.
 But then again, the philosophies behind brand protection can be whittled down to just a few key concepts.
 Let's keep a competitive price for your brand and make sure your sellers are adhering to map compliance.

 Remember that you are never alone on this journey.
 If there are any questions you still have after combing through our articles, please feel free to contact us via email or phone, and we will help you in whatever way we can to get to the bottom line and protect your brand.
 The last thing you want is a price war with your own thirdparty sellers - that will affect your profit margins!

 What do you do when your electronic Cease & Desist letters didn’t work?
 You need to find out who this unauthorized seller is, since it’s unlikely they use their full name or actual business name (although some do).
 The most obvious next step is a test buy.